valflrt/fractal_rndr/README.md

 }
 ```

-Next, you need to download the program from the [releases tab](https://github.com/valflrt/fractal_renderer/releases/latest).
+Next, you need to download the executable from the [releases tab](https://github.com/valflrt/fractal_renderer/releases/latest).

 Then, in order to render your fractal, run the following command (from the directory in which the executable is):